 The City of San Fernando Water Production Division is responsible for the operation and maintenance of the City's four water wells, three booster pump stations, four reservoirs, and two pressure regulation stations.
 The current storage capacity for potable water across the City's four reservoirs is approximately 8.9 million gallons (MG).
 Peak day demand for the city as of 2008 was approximately 7.3 million gallons, or 82 percent of total storage capacity8.
-The City of San Fernando did not purchase any water during the window of peak demand from May 1st through September 30th during 2017, 2018, or 2019, indicating that the City was able to supply enough water to meet peak demand during those years.
-The City of San Fernando is a member agency of the MWD; however, the last year the City purchased imported water from MWD was 2014 in the amount of 110 AF, and the City purchased no water at all from MWD during the period of 2015-2020.
+The City of San Fernando did not purchase any water during the window of peak demand from May 1st through September 30th during 2017, 2018, or 2019,9 indicating that the City was able to supply enough water to meet peak demand during those years.
+The City of San Fernando is a member agency of the MWD but does not rely on imported water on a regular basis.
+The City purchased water from MWD in 2015.
+In 2022, San Fernando shut down one of the City's wells due to changes in nitrate levels and imported water from MWD as a temporary measure until a nitrate removal treatment system is installed10.

 6 City of San Fernando Urban Water Management Plan.
-2020. https://ci.san-fernando.ca.us/wp-content/uploads/2021/06/San-Fernando 2020-UWMP Public-Draft 2021-06-02.pdf Accessed 10/5/21
+2020. https://ci.san-fernando.ca.us/wp-content/uploads/2021/06/San-Fernando_2020-UWMP_Public-Draft_2021-06-02.pdf Accessed 10/5/21 reuse/#:~:text=Greywater%20is%20gently%20used%20water,and%20certain%20household%20cleaning%20products.
+Accessed 10/8/2021

-Greywater Action.
-2021. https://greywateraction.org/greywaterreuse/#:~:text=Greywater%20is%20gently%20used%20water,and%20certain%20household%20cleaning%20products.